Harness the power of hibiscus for healthy tresses

 – How can we use hibiscus for hair growth?

-The goodness of hibiscus can be incorporated into your haircare routine in the form of shampoos, oils, conditioners, powders, masks and serums.
+The goodness of the plant can be incorporated into your haircare routine in the form of shampoos, oils, conditioners, powders, masks and serums.

 –What are the medicinal uses of hibiscus for hair?

-The medicinal properties and benefits of the plant for hair health are noted in multiple Ayurvedic and Chinese texts.
+The medicinal properties and benefits of using the shrub for hair health are noted in multiple Ayurvedic and Chinese texts.
 It is known to strengthen hair follicles, promote hair growth and prevent hair fall.